Wake‑up call: rebuilding vaccine confidence

 Advertisement

-Explore why vaccine confidence is falling and how we can rebuild trust, boost uptake, and protect those at risk from preventable diseases.
+Explore why vaccine confidence is declining worldwide, and how rebuilding trust can boost uptake and protect those most at risk.

 About this Event